Cross-Innovation-Lab/SAMPLESELECT/README.md

-# Anonymous Sample-Conditioned Channel Selection
+# Sample-Conditioned Representation Selection for Audio Few-Shot Learning

 This repository contains the anonymized core algorithm accompanying a double-blind submission.
 It intentionally excludes author names, affiliations,